CHICAGO TRUCK ACCIDENT ATTORNEYS

 - Truck manufacturer.
 If the truck experienced a defect which leads to the accident, the manufacturer of the truck might be at fault.

 - Cargo company.
 These companies are responsible for loading and unloading the trucks.
 Therefore, improper loading might have caused the accident.

-- Parts manufacturer.
-Large trucks contain hundreds, or even thousands, of different parts.
+- Large trucks contain hundreds, or even thousands, of different parts.
 If one of these essential parts fails, the manufacturer of that part might be liable.

 What is Truck Driver Negligence?

 Before we dive into how truck drivers engage in negligent driving, we must first understand what negligence is.
 Basically, negligence occurs when someone fails to perform an expected duty of care.
 This usually causes injury.
 Below, we list common examples of negligence by truck drivers.

 - Driving while under the influence of alcohol or drugs is extremely dangerous for any motor vehicle operator.
 It is especially dangerous for truck drivers, as their vehicles are much larger and heavier than passenger vehicles.
 All drivers are prohibited from this action, but commercial drivers face even stricter regulations.
 Legally, truck drivers are considered intoxicated when their blood alcohol content (BAC) is half of the intoxication limit for passenger vehicle drivers.
 Most motorists have a BAC limit of 0.08.
 Commercial drivers have a BAC limit of 0.04.

 - Many truck drivers receive payment based on how many miles they drive.
 For this reason, they may be tempted to drive over the speed limit to make more money in a shorter period of time.
 Commercial drivers who operate their vehicle in excess of speed limits risk losing control of their vehicle, and have less distance to come to a stop.